michaelaflores/michaelaflores/README.md

 📝Sometimes I write new posts on Engineering and Product thoughts [here](https://michaelflores.io/blog)

-:zap: In my free time, I'm often either playing or watching basketball, or lost in a virtual world
+:zap: In my free time, I'm often either playing or watching basketball, lost in a virtual world, or working on https://staytuned.co

 :mailbox:How to reach me: https://michaelflores.io/contact